ofelcan164/API/sections/files.md

 * `terms` - List of metadata terms that the file may have.
 If a given file type has 10 terms associated with it, you may include 0-10 of those terms in your calls.
 These terms should be passed in the form of a hash, with a `term_id` and a `value`. `term_id` can be found with [`GET /file_types/<file_type_id>.json`]().
 If you don't want to set any of the metadata on upload, `terms` can be nil.
 * `url` - URL of where the file will be downloaded from.
 Then, it is uploaded to your library in the specified folder.

 * `keyword_ids` are optional and should be an array if included.
-To get keywords see [Keywords Sets/Keywords](https://github.com/imagerelay/api/blob/master/sections/keywording.md).
+To get keywords/tags see [Keywords Sets/Keywords](https://github.com/imagerelay/api/blob/master/sections/keywording.md).

 ```json
 {